KamiLimu1/makeup-class/Rachael.md

-# Developers working on this project
+# Developers : SHERRY, ALLAN, MARK AND ME ARE working on this project

 # Developers not working on this project